yzfvroom/AgilityUA/lab3.rst

    (if configured), for the purposes of this Lab Microsoft Internet Explorer has been configured and will be used.

 #.
-Using Internet Explorer from the jump host, navigate to the SAML IdP you
+Using Internet Explorer on the jump host type in https://app.acme.com
-   previously configured at *idp.acme.com* (or click the provided bookmark)

 #.
 Were you prompted for credentials?
 Were you successfully authenticated?
-   Did you see the webtop with the SP application?

-#.
-Click on the Partner App icon.
-Were you successfully authenticated
-   (via SAML) to the SP?

 #.
 Review your Active Sessions **(Access ‑> Overview ‑> Active Sessions­­­)**

 #.
 Review your Access Report Logs **(Access ‑> Overview ‑> Access Reports)**